Forestville, Minnesota: History

-The town of Forestville was settled in 1852 and organized in 1855, receiving this name in honor of Forest Henry, the first probate judge of Fillmore County.
-Henry settled in Forestville in 1854.
+The town of Forestville was settled in 1852 and organized in 1855, named in honor of Forest Henry, the first probate judge of Fillmore County, who had settled there in 1854.
 The town was incorporated in 1891 and had a post office from 1855 until 1902.

 Brothers-in-law William and Felix Meighen were some of the first settlers.
 Felix saw the need for a general store and stocked it with $700 worth of goods from Galena in October 1853.
-As more people arrived in Minnesota territory, the town gained a blacksmith shop, a cabinet shop, saw mills, farms, stores, grist mills and hotels.
+As more people arrived in Minnesota territory, the town gained a blacksmith shop, a cabinet shop, saw mills, farms, stores, grist mills, and hotels.

 The town's population began to drop after the railroad bypassed Forestville in 1868; many families began leaving for more prosperous areas.
 By 1880, the town's population was only 55 and most businesses had closed.
 As families left town, the Meighen family began buying up cheap property, and by 1889, they owned the entire town and its surrounding area.
 By the early 1900s, even the Meighen family had left Forestville, and their general store's doors were closed in 1910, marking the end of the town's life.